 This incredibly well kept time capsule gives a clear indication of the scale and influence of the brand at that time.

 Sadly after 50 years of trading, the new millennium gave rise to a growing number of internet companies whose competition forced them to eventually close.

-In a way I guess this makes us the Fourth generation of stationers, and even though our company is not a continuation of the original family business it's nice to know that there is a common thread that runs throughout the history of the family.
+In a roundabout way this would make us the Fourth generation of stationers, and even though our company is not a direct continuation of the original family business it's nice to know that there is a common stationery thread that runs throughout the history of the family for nearly 75 years!

-This is our Co-Founder (my wife) on the left when she was 2 years old posing in her grandfather's warehouse vs. Our daughter now at 2 years old helping out with order fulfilment at Stamptitude :D
+This is our Co-Founder on the left when she was 2 years old posing in her grandfather's warehouse vs. Our own daughter at 2 years old helping out with order fulfilment at Stamptitude

-Here's hoping that we can continue these traditions throughout future generations to come.
+Here's hoping we can continue the legacy and pass down traditions for future generations to come.